ZiranLi/backend-project/Instructions.md

 | 18 to 35      | [ ] |[ ] |
 | 35 to 55      | [ ] |[ ] |
 | \> 55          | [X] |[ ] |
-*Is an objective question that shows options in a matrix.
+*Is an objective questionGiven that shows options in a matrix.
 A visitor can only pick one of the available options, there is no right or wrong answer.*